Aseprite Importers

 Please take a look at the following image:

-First notable thing is, a single file contains all animations for the character, identified by tags (marker 1).
+The first notable thing is that a single file contains all animations for the character, identified by tags (1).
 Each tag will be used to create a single animation, named after the tag, for the Character.

 Under the hood